Fulop-Krisztian/netconfigs/Linux/Alpine postinstall.md

 # SSHD
 rc-update del sshd
 rc-update add sshd async
+# Apache2
+rc-update del apache2
+rc-update add apache2 async
 ```

 after this, go to `/etc/inittab` and add `::once:/sbin/openrc async --quiet`
+> [!TIP]

-Without quiet, it would mess up the login prompt, so it's better to keep it that way.
+> Without quiet, it would mess up the login prompt, so it's better to keep it that way.

 Welcome messages
 ---
 Change the `/etc/issue` and `/etc/motd` files to your liking

 ### Automatically display IP in issue:

 You must place this in `/etc/network/if-up.d/update-issue-ip` (filename can be whatever you want)